Kevin Sullivan gets a second chance at the ‘Grand Prize Game’

 CHICAGO – There are thousands of people from Chicagoland who had the honor of seeing one of the greatest children’s television programs in American history live from the WGN studios.

-There on only a select few, however, who were able to participate in the signature contest on the “Bozo Circus” or “The Bozo Show through the years: The Grand Prize Game.
+There are only a select few, however, who were able to participate in the signature contest on the “Bozo Circus” or “The Bozo Show through the years: The Grand Prize Game.

 A number of people throughout the years had stories of how close they came to joining Bozo the Clown to throw the ball into the six buckets to win a host of prizes.
 For some kids, it was a painful near miss that they still talk about to this day.